Blog

-One of the keys to creating more successful campaigns is to know your audience well.
+Donor profiles are an essential key to creating more successful nonprofit fundraising campaigns.
 When you understand who you’re trying to attract, you can more easily craft messaging that appeals to those people.

-A great place to begin with knowing your audience is by creating donor profiles.
-An “ideal profile” simply means that you’ve narrowed down the exact type of person or entity you feel will be the best and most likely to contribute.
+An “ideal donor profile” simply means that you’ve narrowed down the exact type of person or entity you feel will be the best and most likely to contribute.
 You create a detailed description of who they are and where you are likely to find them.

 Most nonprofits will have more than one profile among their supporters.
 Different profiles may be more or less relevant for different campaigns that you run.
-Having those profiles helps guide your fundraising design and marketing so that you can get better outcomes.
+Having those profiles helps guide your fundraising design and marketing so that you can get better outcomes and a higher ROI.

 What is a donor profile?

-A donor profile is a description of the attributes and giving behavior of an organization’s ideal donors.
+A (ideal) donor profile is a description of the attributes and giving behavior of an organization’s ideal donor.
 A strong donor profile outlines four key elements:

-- Demographics – Age, gender, ethnicity, education level, income range, geographic location, marital/family status, profession, affiliations.
+• Demographics – Age, gender, ethnicity, education level, income range, geographic location, marital/family status, profession, and affiliations.

-- Giving History – Size/frequency of past donations, favored causes, patterns over time, responses to appeals.
+• Giving history – Size/frequency of past donations, favored causes (such as specifically supporting arts & culture, community-based, education, faith-based, or healthcare organizations), patterns over time, and responses to appeals.

-- Communication Preferences – Preferred channels (email, phone, mail), responsiveness, social media engagement.
+• Communication preferences – Preferred channels (email, phone, mail), responsiveness, and social media engagement.

 An accurate donor profile enables nonprofits to identify, understand, and effectively engage their most likely supporters.
-Crafting personalized outreach and solicitation strategies based on donor profiles builds strong relationships and improves fundraising results.
+Crafting personalized outreach and solicitation strategies based on donor profiles facilitates strong relationships and improves fundraising results.

 Why create a donor profile?

 Donor profiles are a valuable tool for informing every aspect of your fundraising efforts.
-They can help you to craft effective messaging and to devise campaigns that people want to contribute to.
+They help you to craft effective messaging and devise campaigns that people want to contribute to.

 Know what drives people to give